SteedyApp/steedy-client-api-php/README.md

 ```
 ### Check an address validity

-It can be sometimes useful for your app or ecommerce site to check if an address is valid and managed by our services.
+It can sometimes be useful for your app or ecommerce site to check if an address is valid and handled by our services.
 To do so, use the method below.

 ```php
 $check_result = $api->post('delivery/is-valid-address', array(